Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/04_ConfigureStockAllocation.md

 ![Stock allocation](../../Assets/Screenshots/RetailSuiteWarehousing/Settings/Warehouse/StockAllocation/StockAllocation.png "[Stock allocation]")

-1. Select the row with the stock allocation attribute name corresponding to the desired target channel in the *Target channel* column.
+1. Select the row with the attribute name corresponding to the desired target channel in the *Target channel* column.

-2. Double-click the field with the **Default setting** option in the *Stock calculation* column.
+2. Double-click the corresponding field in the *Stock calculation* column.
     A drop-down list is displayed.

 3. Click the drop-down list and select the appropriate option.
 The following options are available:

+    - **Default setting**
+        Select this option if you do not want to transfer any value for this target channel.
+        All fields in the row are locked.

     - **Fixed value**
-        Select this option to transfer a fixed stock amount.
+        Select this option to transfer a fixed stock amount to the target channel.
         The corresponding field in the *Fixed value* column is unlocked.

     - **Formula**